News - 29 Jun `19World Vitiligo Day 2019

 World Vitiligo Day (WVD), which takes place annually on June 25th since 2011, brings this ‘forgotten’ disease into the public eye and is now one of the biggest events of its kind on the planet.
 And what a day it was for the 2019 event!

 WVD is a global initiative, so the campaign international headquarters moves across the globe each year.
-It was envisioned by a vitiligo patient in Nigeria, built up by a non-profit organization in USA, launched at the university in Italy, then touched down at major hospitals in India, China, the Czech Republic, Brazil and the U.S.
+It was envisioned by a vitiligo patient in Nigeria, built up by a non-profit organization in USA, launched at the university in Italy and then joined by activists around the world, then touched down at major hospitals in India, China, the Czech Republic, Brazil and the U.S.

 Check official website 25June.org for current news.